NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 * End user who has admin privilege such as tenant admin has to make sure the following:

- * has to set properties/capabilities='{"soft_power": "true"}' or '{"soft_power": "false"}' if a driver is capable of soft reboot and soft power off.
+ * has to set properties/capabilities='{"soft_power": "false"}' if a driver is not capable of soft reboot and soft power off, because the default is properties/capabilities='{"soft_power": "true"}'
-   If the key "soft_power" doesn't exist, or a value of the key "soft_power" is set to other than "true" or "false", it causes error.

- * has to set properties/capabilities='{"inject_nmi": "true"}' or '{"inject_nmi": "false"}' if a driver is capable of inject NMI.
+ * has to set properties/capabilities='{"inject_nmi": "false"}' if a driver is not capable of inject NMI, because the default is properties/capabilities='{"inject_nmi": "true"}'
-   If the key "inject_nmi" doesn't exist, or a value of the key "inject_nmi" is set to other than "true" or "false", it causes error.

 Scalability impact